dvoraka/av-service/README.md

 ### How to send a message for check
-You can use AMQP client from this project for first steps.
+You can use AMQP checker from this project for first steps.
 For sending simple message you need only:

 ```java
     public static void main(String[] args) {